Data Governance FAQs

 Assume your data is Tier 2 unless you have some reason to believe it’s something else.
 Use the Information Classification Standard to see what “else” it might be.
 These are some informal ways to think about it.
 Data is in context though, so something Tier 1 most of the time might be Tier 2 or even 3 in context!
 (For example, a person’s name isn’t sensitive…but if it’s on a list of patients in your genital warts clinic, it sure is.)
 This is complicated.
 Don’t hesitate to ask an expert.
 DGOG is available to give guidance.
 We love to be asked!

 When the Data Governance review of your request is complete and we have determined that you can move forward with your process or procurement, you will receive an email from the Help platform.
-It will show up in your inbox as being from “IT Service Desk” or uncch@service-now.com.
+It will show up in your inbox as being from “UNC Help” or notify@teamdynamixapp.com.

 As soon as possible in the process of procurement.
 How long it takes to process a Data Governance request can vary depending on multiple factors, such as the presence of Sensitive Information in scope, the ease of getting answers from the vendor, the need for further agreements with the vendor (such as a BAA), and the need for other parties to be involved in the review.
 Submit a Data Governance request as early as possible to avoid delay in your procurement process!